PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 removed once parity is reached.
 Rust and Python must not independently compute stabilizers or implementation support decisions.

+The canonical type should distinguish the code's intrinsic geometry from any particular extraction circuit.
+A useful layered model is:

+1. `CodeSpec` describes the algebraic code: physical data-qubit identities, stabilizers or gauges, logical operators, encoded interface, and code parameters.
+2. `CodeGeometry` optionally embeds those data qubits and code features in a geometric space.
+A planar topological code can provide a two-dimensional cellulation, embedded graph, or integer-grid view; a code with no useful spatial embedding may omit this interface.
+3. `PatchSpec` selects a finite code region, boundaries, orientation, defects, and logical-interface faces. `SurfacePatch` is the surface-code realization of this layer and exposes a stable two-dimensional data-qubit view.
+4. `PhysicalLayout` maps the abstract data qubits onto target sites and adds implementation resources such as measurement ancillas, flag qubits, buses, routing workspace, and classical-control endpoints.
+5. `SpaceTimeVolume` extends a physical or still-partially-abstract layout through time with preparation, interaction, measurement, reset, idle, and feedback events.

+The first three layers describe what code block exists; the latter two describe how a selected QEC instruction is realized.
+In particular, syndrome ancillas must not become part of `SurfacePatch` merely because one extraction protocol uses them.
+Different SZZ, CX-based, flagged, or hardware-specific extraction implementations may refine the same data-qubit patch into different physical layouts and space-time shapes.

+`CodeGeometry` should not require every code to be a rectangular grid.
+Its portable core should be stable element identities, incidence/adjacency, optional coordinates, dimensionality, and named boundary or logical-interface features.
+Grid coordinates are an ergonomic surface-code view over that core.
+Coordinates may be exact lattice coordinates, symbolic/relative coordinates, or absent;
+target placement is a later mapping.
+This avoids conflating an abstract planar code drawing with calibrated device coordinates.

 ### PyO3 and Python responsibilities

 Bindings should be added to `python/pecos-rslib` under `pecos_rslib.qec`, using